GDSL-UL/san/docs/06-spatial_econometrics.md

 ## F-statistic: 232.4 on 180 and 5930 DF,  p-value: < 2.2e-16
 ```

-This allows us to get a separate constant term and estimate of the impact of IMD on the price of a house *for every postcode*^[**PRO EXERCISE** *How does the effect of IMD vary over space?* You can answer this by looking at the coefficients of `imd_score` over postcodes, but it would be much clearer if you could create a choropleth of the house locations where each dot is colored based on the value of the `imd_score` estimated for that postcode.].
+This allows us to get a separate constant term and estimate of the impact of each variable *for every neighborhood*

 ## Spatial dependence

 As we have just discussed, SH is about effects of phenomena that are *explicitly linked* to geography and that hence cause spatial variation and clustering of values.
 This encompasses many of the kinds of spatial effects we may be interested in when we fit linear regressions.
 However, in other cases, our interest is on the effect of the *spatial configuration* of the observations, and the extent to which that has an effect on the outcome we are considering.
-For example, we might think that the price of a house not only depends on the level of deprivation where the house is located, but also whether is close to other highly deprived areas.
+For example, we might think that the price of a house not only depends on the number of bathrooms it has but, if we take number of bathrooms as a proxy for size and status, also whether it is surrounded by other houses with many bathrooms.
 This kind of spatial effect is fundamentally different from SH in that is it not related to inherent characteristics of the geography but relates to the characteristics of the observations in our dataset and, specially, to their spatial arrangement.
 We call this phenomenon by which the values of observations are related to each other through distance *spatial dependence* [@anselin1988spatial].

 **Spatial Weights**

 There are several ways to introduce spatial dependence in an econometric framework, with varying degrees of econometric sophistication [see @anselin2003spatial for a good overview].
-Common to all of them however is the way space is formally encapsulated: through *spatial weights matrices ($W$)*^[If you need to refresh your knowledge on spatial weight matrices, check [Lecture 5](http://darribas.org/gds15/notes/Class_05.html) of @darribas_gds15].
+Common to all of them however is the way space is formally encapsulated: through *spatial weights matrices ($W$)*^[If you need to refresh your knowledge on spatial weight matrices, check [Block E](https://darribas.org/gds_course/content/bE/concepts_E.html) of @darribas_gds_course or [Chapter 4](https://geographicdata.science/book/notebooks/04_spatial_weights.html) of @reyABwolf.].
 These are $NxN$ matrices with zero diagonals and every $w_{ij}$ cell with a value that represents the degree of spatial connectivity/interaction between observations $i$ and $j$.
 If they are not connected at all, $w_{ij}=0$, otherwise $w_{ij}>0$ and we call $i$ and $j$ neighbors.
 The exact value in the latter case depends on the criterium we use to define neighborhood relations.
 These matrices also tend to be row-standardized so the sum of each row equals to one.

 A related concept to spatial weight matrices is that of *spatial lag*.
 This is an operator that multiplies a given variable $y$ by a spatial weight matrix: